 Make sure there aren’t any strings hanging out and pull them off or cut them off.
 They will get hung up in your printer.

 The rooster graphic I used I have had forever but there are tons of free graphics online to choose from.
-I was going for an all black print, but you can print in color too.
+I was going to an all black print, but you can print in color too.
 I have provided the 5 x 7 picture I used for this project.
 Just click on the download link above for the jpg picture and save to your computer.
-I used photo editing software to arrange this picture on a 8.5 x 11 area.
-If you don’t have Photoshop, PSP, etc., you could use PicMonkey or iPiccy online.
+I used photo editing software to arrange this picture on an 8.5 x 11 area.
+If you don’t have Photoshop, PSP, etc., you could use PicMonkey or Canva online.

 Depending on the printer you have, take out all the paper in the tray and lay your burlap/freezer paper in the direction where it will print on the burlap side.
 On my Epson, I lay the burlap side down in the paper tray.